top of page

 Founder and Director

-She was an Environmental Educator at the Lisbon Oceanarium in Portugal and an Educational Coordinator at the Elasmo Project NGO in the United Arab Emirates, leading monitoring, training, and awareness programs about sharks and rays.
+Previously worked as an Environmental Educator at the Oceanário de Lisboa, Portugal, and as Education Coordinator at the NGO Elasmo Project in the United Arab Emirates, where she led monitoring, training, and outreach programmes focused on sharks and rays.

-In Angola, she develops research and conservation projects involving fieldwork, biological and genetic analyses, and environmental education initiatives with communities and students, with the aim of promoting the protection of endangered species, sustainable fishing practices, responsible management of marine biodiversity, and the implementation of conservation policies based on scientific evidence.
+In Angola, she develops research and conservation projects involving fieldwork, biological and genetic analyses, and environmental education initiatives with communities and students, aiming to promote the protection of threatened species, sustainable fishing practices, responsible management of marine biodiversity, and the implementation of evidence-based conservation policies.

 IMG_9003.jpg